-- The doctor and the pharmacist are the experts in medicines, their benefits and risks. - Do not by yourself interrupt the period of treatment prescribed for you. - Do not repeat the same prescription without consulting your doctor. - Keep all medicaments out of reach of children.
+- The doctor and the pharmacist are the experts in medicines, their benefits and risks. - Do not by yourself interrupt the period of treatment prescribed for you. - Do not repeat the same prescription without consulting your doctor. - Keep all medicaments out of reach of children

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine.

 - Keep this leaflet.
-You may need to read it again.

-- If you have any further questions, ask your doctor or pharmacist.

-- This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours.

-- If you get any side effects, talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet.
-See section 4.
+It may harm them, even if their symptoms are the same as yours. - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.

 - 1. What Atorcor is and what it is used for

-- 2. What you need to know before you take Atorcor
+- 2. Before you take Atorcor

 - 3. How to take Atorcor

 - 4. Possible side effects

 - 5. How to store Atorcor

-- 6. Contents of the pack and other information
+- 6. Further information

 Atorcor belongs to a group of medicines known as statins, which are lipid (fat) regulating medicines.
 Atorcor is used to lower lipids known as cholesterol and triglycerides in the blood when a low fat diet and life style changes on their own have failed.
 If you are at an increased risk of heart disease, Atorcor can also be used to reduce such risk even if your cholesterol levels are normal.
 You should maintain a standard cholesterol lowering diet during treatment.

-- if you are allergic to atorvastatin or any of the other ingredients of this medicine (listed in section 6)

-- if you have or have ever had a disease which affects the liver - if you have had any unexplained abnormal blood tests for liver function - if you are a woman able to have children and not using reliable contraception - if you are pregnant or trying to become pregnant - if you are breast-feeding - if you use the combination of glecaprevir/pibrentasvir in the treatment of hepatitis C
+- if you are taking or have taken in the last 7 days a medicine called fusidic acid, (a medicine for bacterial infection) orally or by injection.
+The combination of fusidic acid and Atorcor can lead to serious muscle problems (rhabdomyolysis). - if you are hypersensitive (allergic) to Atorcor or to any similar medicines used to lower blood lipids or to any of the other ingredients of the medicine - see Section 6 for details. - if you have or have ever had a disease which affects the liver - if you have had any unexplained abnormal blood tests for liver function - if you are a woman able to have children and not using reliable contraception - if you are pregnant or trying to become pregnant - if you are breast-feeding.